By: Jeff Babcock, Founder/CEO, Zoka

 Since 2003, I have judged in 25 competitions across 10 different countries.
 The winning coffees from these competitions are then sold through an international, online auction.

 What I learned from the Cup of Excellence was how to score and measure coffees for their quality.
-I now use this scoring system in all of my cuppings and score all the coffees that I choose for Zoka.
-We continue to purchase coffees from many of the farms that have won COE competitions over the years.
+I now use this scoring system in all of my cuppings, for single origins and blends, and score all the coffees that I choose for Zoka.
+Over the years, we've developed great relationships with COE winning farms who we visit regularly and buy from year after year.
+Their quality is superb.

 The format used in the Cup of Excellence® is a numbering system scoring eight elements, each on a scale of 1-8, with 8 being the best.
 Those eight scores are added together, and 36 points are then added to reach the total (maximum of 100).
 When a coffee scores above an 85, the quality is quite good.
 Above a 90, the quality is exceptional.
-Zoka only purchases green coffees for our Single Origins that score an 85 and above in our sample roast cuppings.
+Zoka only purchases green coffees that score an 85 and above in our sample roasting cups.

 Here's what to look for:

 1. Defects.
-Are there any defects in the cup which would disqualify the coffee?
-For example, mold.
+Are there any defects in the beans or cup which would disqualify the coffee?
+For example, a coffee with notes of grass was most likely picked too early and the beans are underdeveloped.

 3. Sweetness.
 For me, sweetness is one of the most important measurements in the quality of a coffee.
-If the coffee is sweet, it was picked at the right time and, when cupping, will get better, and sweeter, as the coffee cools.
+If the coffee is sweet, it was picked at the right time.
+When cupping, the highest quality coffees will get better, and sweeter, as the coffee cools.

 4. Acidity.
 This is the sparkle in a coffee.
 Like a good Chardonnay, the pleasant bite should blend in with the sweetness and provide a sparkling sensation.
 This adds a little zest to the coffee.